DyingShades/justinluong.com/index.md

 ___

 # Restoration Science Meets Working Landscapes
 Dr. Justin Luong’s program spans current research at UC Berkeley and for the past few years hands-on work with the Rangeland Resource Science community at Cal Poly Humboldt.
-The main focus is building climate-ready, invasion-resistant restoration for California’s grasslands and shrublands—through experiments, manager-driven collaborations, and open, reproducible tools.
+The main focus is building climate-ready, invasion-resistant restoration for California’s grasslands and shrublands through experiments, manager driven collaborations, and open, reproducible tools.
 This site ties those threads together: ideas tested in the field, evidence published in journals, code and datasets you can reuse, and opportunities for students and partners to get involved.
-Use the buttons below to explore each part of the program—research themes, the Humboldt lab, teaching, publications, outreach, datasets, and ways to collaborate.
+Use the buttons below to explore each part of the program research themes, the Humboldt lab, teaching, publications, outreach, datasets, and ways to collaborate.

 <nav class="btn-grid" aria-label="Site sections">
   <a class="btn btn--primary" href="/menu/berkeley.html">UC Berkeley Work+</a>
   <a class="btn btn--primary" href="/menu/aboutgrassnet.html">GRASS-Net</a>
   <a class="btn btn--primary" href="/menu/currentpeople.html">Range & Resource Lab</a>
+  test text

   <a class="btn btn--outline" href="/menu/currentresearch.html">Research Themes</a>
   <a class="btn btn--outline" href="/menu/teaching.html">Teaching+</a>